PrestaShop/docs/development/components/console/prestashop-theme-enable.md

 * Path: `src/PrestaShopBundle/Command/ThemeEnablerCommand.php`
 * Arguments:
-  * `theme`: Module on which the action will be executed
+  * `theme`: Theme on which the action will be executed

 ## Description